 Gyasi Ross is first and foremost a father, an uncle, and a big brother.
-Professionally, he is an essayist and writer, poet and speaker, lawyer and activist.
+Professionally, he is an essayist and writer, poet, speaker and lawyer.
 Through a life of service, listening and living within Native communities, Gyasi profoundly understands the needs of his people and has dedicated his life to forging change within his communities.
 Whether taking a more nuanced perspective on the Redskins controversy, encouraging self-worth in the community or defending the civil rights of those who can’t fight for themselves, part of Gyasi’s mission is raising the profile of the reservation populace, often viewed with ignorance as a shadowy world, as well as instilling a sense of pride amongst the people.

 “My point in everything is helping my community and the various populations therein to influence the systems that affect them.
 My goal in life is about mentorship, about figuring out how to instruct others to fulfill their purpose and understand the sense of self-awareness and application of spirituality to everyday life.
 To understand that we are worthwhile: economically, politically, educationally, and spiritually.
 We have a lot to offer.”

 Ross, who has written for Huffington Post, Indian Country Today, Deadspin and Gawker, as well as appeared on various talk shows and news programs, confesses that although he wasn’t always the best student when he was younger, he was still a smart kid.
 “I was seen as very intelligent, but underachieving,” Ross recalls.
 “My family just didn’t have a history or legacy of educational attainment, so I wasn’t really concerned with trying to get good grades or what I was going to do after high school.”
 Yet, despite his early educational struggles (he attended six colleges, including two tribal colleges, before graduating from Columbia Law School), Gyasi continued in the family business of working within the community and telling his people’s stories.